Smile with confidence again!

 It needs to be taken out to be cleaned, and when you go to bed.

-Here at Aperture Dental Practice, we are privileged to have highly-skilled prosthetist, Pei-Song Zhao, who has a wealth of experience with all types of dentures.
+Here at Aperture Dental Practice, we are privileged to have highly-skilled prosthetist, Pei-Song Zhao, who has a wealth of experience in creating comfortable and natural looking dentures.

 If you have no teeth, you will need full dentures.

-These dentures depend almost entirely on suction to the tissues in the mouth.
+The fit of a full denture depends almost entirely on suction to the gum tissues in the mouth.

-Providing a picture of how your teeth used to look like will help your prosthetist in designing your full denture!
+Providing a picture of how your teeth used to look like will help your prosthetist in designing your full set!

 Retention of full dentures greatly increases if they are attached to implants.

-A removable partial denture is made of plastic and metal with clips to attach to adjacent healthy teeth.
+A removable partial denture is made of plastic and metal with clips to attach to adjacent remaining teeth.

-If you need a tooth removed and replaced with a denture, we typically suggest making the denture first.
+If you need a tooth removed and replaced, we typically suggest making the denture first.

-Once the denture is ready, the tooth can be extracted, and the new dentures can be fitted immediately.
+Once it is ready, the tooth can be extracted, and the new dentures can be fitted immediately.

 These dentures may need to be adjusted further when the extraction socket heals.